SkeldJS/SkeldJS/packages/dtls/README.md

 painful debugging.

-Only does cipher suite TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256, feel free to add it yourself, I personally will not.
+Only does cipher suite TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256, feel free to add another yourself, I personally will not.
 Ever.

 Also only does curve x25519, which is perhaps the bane of my existence.